philbowles/h4plugins/docs/mlog.md

 Registers a handler function with a selected set of events, which publishes the event message to MQTT using a topic name selected by the user.

-For information on how to use this plugin, see [Event Listeners, Event Emitters and logging](events.md)
+For information on how to use this plugin, see [Everything is an event: Listeners, Emitters and Handlers](events.md)

 ---